Jump to section

 9. Be open to suggestions

-Pause and make a point of asking at least three questions to more fully understand their perspective before making a judgment.
+Pause and make a point of asking at least three questions to more fully understand team members’ perspectives before making a judgment.

 Authentic leadership offers a path towards inspired and motivated individuals, teams, and organizations.

-In a market where traditional organizational structures are being challenged and top talent is seeking work that is both meaningful and impactful, authentic leadership offers an edge that can’t be ignored.
+Traditional organizational structures are being challenged.
+Top talent is seeking work that is both meaningful and impactful.
+Authentic leadership offers an edge that can’t be ignored.

 At BetterUp, we help coach individuals to become the best versions of themselves.

 If you want to develop your authentic leadership style, consider signing up for a free trial to see how we can help you.